codidact/qpixel/README.md

 ## Installation
 These instructions are assuming you already have a Unix environment available with Ruby and Bundler installed.
-WSL should work as well, but Windows is unlikely to.
+WSL should work as well, but (core) Windows is unlikely to.

 If you don't already have Ruby installed, use [RVM](https://rvm.io/) or [rbenv](https://github.com/rbenv/rbenv#installation) to install it before following these instructions.